MattiaRigon/AL_spurious_bias/README.md

-Repository for the TMLR submission ["Assessing and enhancing robustness of active learning strategies to spurious bias"](https://openreview.net/forum?id=2XVECaYiFB).
+This project is build on top of the work ["Assessing and enhancing robustness of active learning strategies to spurious bias"](https://openreview.net/forum?id=2XVECaYiFB), in particulary starting from the repository: ["repository"](https://anonymous.4open.science/r/jSYaklvh/README.md).

 ## Installation